Introduction to Film Studies

 Office Hours: T/TH 11am-12noon and by appointment

-Introduction to Film Studies (ENGL 1051 / FILM 1051 / GRMN 1051) is a required foundational course for the BA in Film & Media Studies, one of two required courses for the Certificate in Film and Media Studies, and is a required course for the BIS-DMC.
+Introduction to Film Studies (FILM 1051 / ENGL 1051 ) is a required foundational course for the BA in Film & Media Studies, the Certificate in Film and Media Studies, and the BIS-DMC.

 This course offers a broad introduction to the study of film.
 We will consider such issues as: (1) how films are made and marketed, (2) how films tell stories, (3) the techniques of film art, (4) methods of film theory and criticism, and (5) important movements in film history.